pplotka/pplotka.github.io/content/post/sylius-behat-scenarios-in-chrome-headless-inside-docker.md

 Few lines that require explanation:

 1. First of all, you have to override the application service (in our case, called `php` to run in `test_cashed` environment).
-2. For Chrome, we use `[zenika/alpine-chrome](https://github.com/Zenika/alpine-chrome)` image.
+2. For Chrome, we use [zenika/alpine-chrome](https://github.com/Zenika/alpine-chrome) image.
 You might use another one (but not all working correctly, this one is also well documented) or create your image (but it might be a waste of time).
 3. It is necessary to change the shm size.
 Without this change, Chrome crashes during tests.
 So I suggest setting the `shm_size` option to `2gb`.
 4. The next thing worth noting is the command for the Chrome container.
 I use the same command as is used in the [Sylius CI configuration](https://github.com/Sylius/Sylius/blob/master/.github/workflows/application.yml#L387).
 5. Last but not least is setting the correct volume.
 It is very important, and remembering about it might save your time for debugging a problem.
 It is necessary to upload files in the scenario's steps.
 Without this line, your test execution returns timeout for all scenarios placed after that one that tries to upload a file.
 In my example, I share all codebases, but it is possible to share the only directory with fixtures.

 The second file we should change is `behat.yaml`.
-We have to configure the MinkExtension (so we focus only on the `Behat\\MinkExtension` section in this file) base_url option.
-In our case, the correct value is [`http://nginx/`](http://nginx/) (it points to the entry point of our application).
+We have to configure the MinkExtension's (so we focus only on the `Behat\\MinkExtension` section in this file) `base_url` option.
+In our case, the correct value is [`http://nginx/`](http://nginx/) (it points to the entrypoint of our application).
 Because we run Chrome Headless as a service in a container (instead of the same machine or container as an application), there is also necessary to change the option of `chrome_headless` sessions.
 This option refers to url to Chrome API, and for us, it is `http://chrome:9222`.

 That's all.
 It's time for testing.
 For this purpose, run the command below: